grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **fix** it:

-- The only long-term solution is to give the compactor more disk space, this can be achieved by doing one or multiple of:
+- The only long-term solution is to give the compactor more disk space, as it requires more space to fit the largest single job into its disk.
-  - Horizontally scale the compactors
-  - Grow each compactor's disk
 - If the number of blocks that the compactor is failing to compact is not very significant and you want it to skip them in order to focus on more recent blocks instead, you can consider marking the affected blocks for no compaction:
   ```
-  # in this example the object storage backend is GCS
   ./tools/markblocks/markblocks -backend gcs -gcs.bucket-name <bucket> -mark no-compact -tenant <tenant-id> -details "focus on newer blocks"
   ```